 Labeled a portrait photographer, but the images prove way beyond that.

+Collections on the website range from Embedded in Afghanistan to Transsexual Prostitutes in New York.
+The images are raw and oftentimes difficult to look at.
 But what you see is incredibly real and every image has an amazing story to tell.

 My favorite collections are those that document the wars and the stark, in-your-face-truth of life and death.